kofigumbs/kofi.sexy/blog/elm-beam.md

 receive X -> f(X) end                %% Erlang ↔ Erlang
 ```

-`elm-beam` build upon these similarities.
+`elm-beam` builds upon these similarities.
 The compiled Elm application results in a `.beam` module that defines an
 [OTP gen_server](http://erlang.org/doc/design_principles/gen_server_concepts.html).
 Starting a `gen_server` and communicating with it uses Erlang functions from the standard library.